Diamá: Zurich Pride Festival 2010, 2011 & 2012

 2010 she again performs for the community at the first Zurich Pride Festival.
 Two performances set her unique note; one with shooting star Adam Joseph, who recently worked with Bob Sinclar.
 Adam and Diamá duet the one song that defined House-Music forever; "Robin S. - Show me luv".
 At the big finale she performed her collaboration track "Glitzerhaus feat.
 Diamá & Stella Divine - 8 PM (8 Pick-up moves) during the Glitzerhaus grand finale.

 Only one year later she presents her first official single "Drivin' Tru" at the 2011 Zurich Pride Festival.
 In addition she makes a surprise appearance during the performance of house legend Robin S. Together they sang "You know how to love me".

 In 2012 she participated in a special musical segment at the Zurich Pride Festival called "Zurich Pride pays tribute to...".
 The segment was kept a secret until the live performance.
 Diamá together with Guillermo Sorya & Max Urban two other Swiss new generation artists paid tribute to three of the biggest artists in music history.
 Max Urban paid tribute to Michael Jackson, Guillermo Sorya paid tribute to Amy Winehouse and Diamá paid tribute to Whitney Houston.
-At the end of the segment the three singers came together to perform Emeli Sandé's song "Breaking the law" dedicated to the LGBTI community and the organizations It gets better project and its Swiss sister organization Es wird besser that announced their collaboration at the event.
+At the end of the segment the three singers came together to perform Emeli Sandé's song "Breaking the law" dedicated to the LGBTQIA+ community and the organizations It gets better project and its Swiss sister organization Es wird besser that announced their collaboration at the event.

 Artist Charity Night 2011

-June 2011 she performed at the third Artist Charity Night to raise awareness on how careless AIDS is handled today.
+June 2011 she performed at the third Artist Charity Night to raise awareness on HIV.